ricardobcl/Dotted-Version-Vectors/README.md

 #### Client IDs

-Using VV with CI, you don't have any problem representing conflicts in the server, because each write is associated with the client that did it (one has as many IDs as the potential sources of concurrent wites).
+Using VV with CI, you don't have any problem representing conflicts in the server, because each write is associated with the client that did it (one has as many IDs as the potential sources of concurrent writes).
 We can see that *v3* correctly superseded *v1*, thus no false conflict occurred.

 ![VV Client IDs #1][VV 1]